 / – If a path is set / in that case a cookie will be available to scripts within the entire domain.

-Now our cookie is set into a user computer.
-How to read a cookie value in PHP.
+Now we have set a cookie successfully.
+How to read a cookie in PHP.
 We can do it through $_COOKIE.

 // cookiename is the name of cookie you set